oasis-tcs/openc2-ap-pac/ap-pac.md

 ### 2.1.4 Actuators

-An Actuator is the entity that provides the functionality and performs the Action.
+An Actuator provides the functionality and performs the Action.
 The Actuator executes the Action on the Target.
-In the context of this profile, the Actuator is the posture attribute collection.
+In the context of this profile, the Actuator performs the function of posture attribute collection.
 Table 2.1.4-1 lists the PAC Actuator.

 #### Table 2.1.4-1 PAC Actuator